VardrSec/.github/profile/README.md

 ## 🎯 About VardrSec

-**VardrSec** is a penetration testing company specializing in API security assessments, vulnerability research, and security tool development.
+**VardrSec** is an Offensive Security Research Initiative specializing in API security assessments, vulnerability research, and security tool development.

 Founded by **Vidarr**, we focus on finding critical security vulnerabilities that automated scanners miss.